chaoscalm/gramado/ama/README.md

 ## userland system programs.

-> * zing/graminit/ - The init process.
-> * zing/gramlan0/ - Gramland, the display server.
+> * zing/gramado/swamp/ - Gramland, the display server.
 > * zing/netd/  - The network server.

 ## userland libraries, toolkits and apis.

 > * posix libc - (rtl)
 > * Client-sie library for GUI applications - (libgws)

-> * zz/omega1/libs/   - All the libraries, toolkits and apis.
+> * prezing/omega1/libs/ - All the libraries, toolkits and apis.
-> * zz/omega1/assets/ - Icons for the User Interface.
+> * prezing/omega1/assets/ - Icons for the User Interface.

 ## userland user programs.

-> * see: zz/omega2/drivers/ for ring3 drivers.
+> * see: preama/alpha2/commands/ for posix commands.

-> * see: zz/omega2/servers/ for ring3 servers.
+> * see: prezing/omega2/drivers/ for ring3 drivers.
-> * see: zz/omega3/commands/ for posix commands.
+> * see: prezing/omega2/servers/ for ring3 servers.
-> * see: zz/omega4/apps/ for Client-side GUI application.
+> * see: prezing/omega3/apps/ for Client-side GUI application.

 ## Fred's compilation on Linux.